2026-04-22 · 9 min read

 AI agents market hits $7.6B in 2025 and accelerates in 2026.
 Bartosz Cruz breaks down key trends, platform comparisons, and enterprise deployment risks.

-TL;DR: The AI agents market hits $7.6B in 2025 and accelerates fast in 2026 - multi-agent systems now lead enterprise deployments.
-This article gives you the numbers, trends, and vendor comparison you need to act.
+TL;DR: The AI agents market hits $7.6B in 2025 and accelerates past $47B by 2030.
+Multi-agent systems now lead enterprise deployments, with 41% of large organizations running agents in production.
 Start with the comparison table and FAQ below.

 AI agents are no longer a research concept.
 In Q1 2026, autonomous agents handle real business processes at scale - from sales pipeline management to financial reconciliation.
 The market is defined by clear winners, measurable ROI, and mounting governance pressure.
 Bartosz Cruz, founder of AI Business Lab LLC (Dover, DE), has tracked this market through client deployments and public data since 2023.
 Here is where it stands today.